Catalog: Capital Region BOCES (Web Registration)

 Location: Albany Rooms

-We encourage you to join us at the Distance Learning Practitioners Meeting, to allow veteran DL Practitioners (teachers and classroom facilitators), those new to the DL environment, and even those simply curious about the DL network, to continue sharing experiences; your successes, common pain points, and how you are helping to grow the DL program in all of the various learning environments.
+Join us for the Distance Learning Practitioners Meeting, a space for veteran DL Practitioners (teachers and classroom facilitators), those new to the DL environment, and anyone curious about the DL network to share experiences; celebrate successes, tackle challenges, and explore ways to grow the DL program across diverse learning environments.

-The January Distance Learning Practitioners Meeting will be an in-person event held on Friday, January 24th from 12:30pm to 2:00pm at NERIC - 900 Watervliet-Shaker Road in Albany.
-We will be providing lunch at 12:00pm, so be sure to arrive by noon at NERIC in Albany!
+The January Distance Learning Practitioners Meeting will be an in-person event on Friday, January 23rd from 12:30pm to 2:00pm at NERIC - 900 Watervliet-Shaker Road in Albany.
+We will kick things off with lunch at 12:00pm, so plan to arrive early!
 A virtual option will be made available upon request.

 Please register soon to hold your place.

-We hope to see you on January 24th.
-Until then, stay well.
+We look forward to seeing you on January 23rd.
+Until then, stay warm and inspired!

 NOTE: This meeting is open to DL Practitioners from districts participating in the Full Distance Learning Program.